 Clams: With your heels together the entire time, open and close the top leg away from the bottom leg. (x 10)

 Simply lift the top leg directly above the bottom leg about 8 inches and then lower without ever losing all of the resistance. (x 10)

 Lift the top leg up 5 inches above the bottom leg, and create nice big circles at the hip in one direction.
 Then switch directions. (x 10)

 Lying on your back and with your knees bent, use a small Pilates ball (or if you have a toddler, use one of theirs!) to prop you up slightly (the ball should be near the mid back, but feel free to adjust it as needed).
 With an inhale, support your head and neck with your hands, and lower gently into the ball behind you without collapsing.
 With your exhale, lift up for a crunch.

 *Press your belly button deeper into the ball as you crunch for a deeper connection. (x 50)

 Happy Hamstrings Lying flat on your back with your knees bent and palms pressing into the mat, slowly begin to articulate your spine up, one vertebrae at a time, and then articulate down.
 Repeat 10 times.
 Next, articulate up into a bridge, and hold the bridge while you lift one leg straight up to the sky.
 Keeping your hips stable and steady, slowly lower and lift the straight leg up and down.
 Switch sides. (x 10 each leg)

 Comments will be approved before showing up.

-Subscribe to our newsletter for early-access to sales, new releases, events, and more.
+Subscribe to our newsletter for an exclusive discount, early access to sales, new releases, events and more.